chupagetiiiii/utility-ai-mulesoft-api/README.md

 **Built with ❤️ for the utility industry by grid operators who understand that every second without power matters.**

-*Part of the Synapse v2.5 initiative for autonomous agent-based enterprise automation.*
+*Built for the next generation of autonomous utility operations.*

 </div>